vermaritika04/To-Do-List-Application/README.md

 ## Features

-- Add any number of Tasks from Input Box by clicking 'Add Todo'.
+-Add any number of tasks using the input box and clicking 'Add Todo'.
-- Delete any Task from the list according to your choice.
+-Delete tasks from the list according to your choice.
-- Empty Input cannot be added as Task.
+-Empty inputs cannot be added as tasks.

 > This Application was created using JavaScript, React.js, and HTML/CSS.